 Each year the LBRN program has an annual meeting in which program participants, committee members and administrators meet to review individual research accomplishments and to discuss the overall program activity.
 Summer research faculty and graduate and undergraduate students are encouraged to present their LBRN sponsored research, and talks are scheduled to highlight sponsored research projects from partnered campuses across the state.

-Oral Presenters: INBRE Full Project PIs and invited guests.
+Oral Presenters: INBRE Full Project PIs, Pilot Project PIs, Summer Graduate Students, and invited guests.

 When & Where

-This year's meeting is being held on January 26 - January 28, 2018 in Shreveport, Louisiana at the LSU Health Science Center.
+This year's meeting is being held on January 18-19th in Baton Rouge, Louisiana at the LSU Digital Media Center at the Center for Computation and Technology and LSU Emerging Technology Center.